 Highly productive people don't have less on their plate.
 In fact, they usually have twice as many or even 10 times as many roles and responsibilities compared to the average person.
 In spite of a million things to do, however, they identify and focus only on the tasks that would yield the highest value (aka their highest point of contribution).
 This could mean practicing the 80/20 rule, using the Eisenhower Matrix, identifying their lead domino, etc.

 07. They do one thing at a time.

 Once highly productive people know what they should be prioritizing, they focus on their single most important task at any given moment... and complete it.
 No distractions.
 No procrastination.
 No touching things twice.
 They also avoid multi-tasking because they know their time, energy, attention, and money are limited and precious, and these should not be spent on or divided between their second, third, or tenth important tasks.

 Highly productive people set boundaries in terms of how they allocate their hours, their energy levels, and attention spans.
 They have schedules that they stick to.
 They say "no" to unimportant and non-urgent tasks.
 They respect their physical, emotional, and mental limits.
 They set aside ample time to rest and they rest well.
 They meticulously evaluate opportunities.
 They have work-life balance.

 09. They automate and delegate.

 Highly productive people know their strengths and their weaknesses.
 For all the tasks that aren't the best use of their time or effort, they automate or delegate them.
+They make use of templates, workflows, and blueprints to streamline their processes and get things done fast.
 Their systems are optimized and their team is highly qualified to generate more and better results as a whole.
 They recognize that 1 + 1 can equal to 3.

 10. They ask important questions.